 How your body reacts to warmness

-This consists of heat exhaustion, which takes place whilst you turn out to be very warm and your frame loses water or salt.
-Symptoms encompass complications, weakness, muscle cramps and feeling faint or sick.
+This consists of heat exhaustion, which occurs whilst you turn out to be very warm, and your frame loses water or salt.
+Symptoms encompass complications, weakness, muscle cramps, and feeling faint or sick.
 Heat exhaustion could cause heatstroke, a far extra extreme situation, according to Public Health England.

 Who is maximum at hazard at some point of a heatwave?